swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook.md

 experiment into a single file, facilitating data visualization, and enabling the presentation of results.
-However, it does have severe limitations such as being challenging to share with others due to a lack of versioning capabilities, difficulty in reproducing the experiment, and the potential for clutter and data leaks from previous outputs.
+However, it does have severe limitations such as being challenging to share with others due to a lack of versioning capabilities, difficulty in reproducing the experiment, and the potential for data leaks and confusion from previous outputs.

-In the next chapter you will see how to address these shortcomings.
+In the next chapter you will see how to address these issues.

 ## Summary